lpsmodsimteam/SIT/README.md

 ### Systems

 Due to limitations with SST, this toolkit currently only works on UNIX systems.
-A list of supported Ubuntu Linux distributions can be found in `.github/workflows/main.yml`.
+A list of supported Ubuntu Linux distributions can be found in `.github/workflows/clang.yml` and `.github/workflows/gcc.yml`.